-(Reuters Health) – Deaths from heart-related causes tend to spike around the holidays, and the cold weather may not really be to blame, a recent study suggests.
+(Reuters Health) – Deaths from heart-related causes tend to spike around the holidays, and the cold weather may not really be to blame, a national study suggests.

 To rule out the potential influence of freezing temperatures, researchers examined data on more than 738,000 deaths from 1988 to 2013 in New Zealand, where Christmas comes during the summer.
 Overall, about 197,000 of these fatalities were heart-related.